ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/08-singularity-mpi.md

 > ## Undertake a parallel run of the `osu_latency` benchmark (taught course cluster example)
-> _**Note to instructors:** Add details into this box relating to running the above example on your chosen cluster platform.
-The example SLURM script provided here is based on the UK's ARCHER2 HPC platform, you should replace the template file in the `files` directory of the repository with a submission script suited to your platform, if one is required._
+> _[ARCHER2](https://www.archer2.ac.uk/), the UK National Supercomputing Service, uses the [Slurm workload manager](https://www.schedmd.com/) to manage the submission and running of jobs.
+We provide you with a template Slurm job submission script in this section for running a parallel job via your Singularity container on ARCHER2._
 >
-> This version of the exercise, for undertaking a parallel run of the osu_latency benchmark with your Singularity container that contains an MPI build, is specific to this run of the course.
+> _This version of the exercise, for undertaking a parallel run of the osu_latency benchmark with your Singularity container that contains an MPI build, is specific to this run of the course._
 >
-> The information provided here is specifically tailored to the HPC platform that you've been given access to for this taught version of the course.
->
 > Move the `osu_benchmarks.sif` Singularity image onto the cluster where you're going to undertake your benchmark run.
 You should use `scp` or a similar utility to copy the file.
+If your network connection is slow and you're unable to transfer the built image to the cluster from your local system, a pre-prepared version of the image that is already on the cluster will be made available for you to work with.
 >
-> The platform you've been provided with access to uses `Slurm` to schedule jobs to run on the platform.
-You now need to create a `Slurm` job submission script to run the benchmark.
+> It is now necessary to create a `Slurm` job submission script to run the benchmark example.
 >
-> Download this [template script]({{site.url}}{{site.baseurl}}/files/osu_latency.slurm.template) and edit it to suit your configuration.
+> Download this [template script]({{site.url}}{{site.baseurl}}/files/osu_latency.slurm.template) _on the cluster_ and edit it to suit your configuration.
+(Copy the link and use a tool such as `wget` to download the template)
+>
+> You'll need to set your job name and account code.
+>
+> Before you can submit your job, you'll need to move to your Singularity image file to your project directory under `/work/` and run your job from that location.
 >
 > Submit the modified job submission script to the `Slurm` scheduler using the `sbatch` command.
 >